core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 : FORMAT: CBOR map of name, instance-value

 : The message payload of Content-Type 'application/yang-data+cbor' is encoded using a CBOR map.
-  Each entry within the CBOR map contains the data node identifier (i.e. its namespace qualified name) and the associated instance-value.
+  Each entry within the CBOR map contains the data node identifier (i.e., its namespace qualified name) and the associated instance-value.
 Instance-values are encoded using the rules defined in {{instance-encoding}}